How to Write a PhD Concept Paper: Format, Examples & Free Template

 • The history of the topic, both globally and in the proposed location of your study.

-• What other researchers have found out from their own studies.
+• What other researchers have found from their own studies.

 • What the gaps in the existing literature are, that is, what the other researchers have not addressed.